AdobeDocs/experience-manager-cloud-service.en/help/forms/create-or-add-an-adaptive-form-to-aem-sites-page.md

     A dialog box to convert the Adaptive Form container to a new Experience Fragment or add to an existing Experience Fragment appears
 1. On the Convert to Experience Fragment variation dialog box, set values for the following options:

-    * **Action:** Select to create a new Experience Fragment or Add to an existing Experience Fragment.
+    * **Action:** Select to create an Experience Fragment or Add to an existing Experience Fragment.
     * **Parent path:** Specify path of the folder to host the Experience Fragment in.
 The option is available only for creating a new Experience Fragment.
     * **Template:** Specify path of the Experience Fragment template.
 If you do not have an Experience Fragment template, [create it](/help/implementing/developing/extending/experience-fragments.md).
 The option is available only for adding Adaptive Form to an existing Experience Fragment.
     * **Fragment title:** Specify title of the Experience Fragment.
 The title uniquely identifies an Experience Fragment